liferay/liferay-docs/develop/tutorials/articles/maven/setting-up-liferay-maven-facets-in-existing-liferay-maven-plugin-projects.markdown

 ![Figure 2: The first step in importing an existing Liferay Maven project.](../../images/maven-ide-import-01.png)

 The next step is to specify the project to import.
-First, select the location of the project in the *Root Directory* field.
-Once you select a project its `pom.xml` appears in the Projects field.
+First, select the project's location in the *Root Directory* field.
+Once you select a project, its `pom.xml` appears in the Projects field.
 Make sure that the checkbox next to the `pom.xml` is checked.
-Note that the example here imports the project `maven-test`.
-Since the Liferay properties of this project are contained in a profile in the `pom.xml`, the profile must be specified in the Profiles field of the Advanced section.
+Note that this example imports the project `maven-test`.
+Since this project's Liferay properties are contained in a profile in the `pom.xml`, the profile must be specified in the Profiles field of the Advanced section.
 You don't need to specify a profile here if the Liferay properties are contained elsewhere in the project.
 For example, if the Liferay properties are specified for the whole project in a `<properties>` tag in the `pom.xml`, then you don't need to put anything in the Advanced section.
 Click *Finish* when you're done here.

 ![Figure 3: Specify the Liferay Maven project that you want to import and click *Finish*.](../../images/maven-ide-import-02.png)

 Now comes the magical part!
-Liferay IDE detects that you don't have the correct lifecycle mappings for the project you're importing and suggests an action; install Maven integration for Liferay IDE (the `m2e-liferay` plugin).
+Liferay IDE detects that you don't have the correct life cycle mappings for the project you're importing and suggests an action; install Maven integration for Liferay IDE (the `m2e-liferay` plugin).

 If at this point, the Setup Maven plugin connectors dialog displays a green